 Staff of the Department of Anthropology may be able to assist in identifying cultural affiliation, date of manufacture, material, and/or other aspects of anthropological items of types or from cultures with which we have expertise.

 If you have an object with which you believe we might be of assistance, please contact Senior Collection Manager Russell Hartman at rhartman at calacademy dot org or (415) 379-5385.
 For non-anthropological items, please contact the Academy’s Naturalist Center or the relevant Research department.

 Professional standards prohibit Academy staff members from appraising items or recommending an appraiser.
 Please locate a professional appraiser qualified in the area relevant to your item(s).

 The Department of Anthropology is currently accepting intern applications in collections management, to assist with our ethnographic collection digitization project.
 Internships are unpaid and usually count towards course credit.
-All positions have been filled through fall 2013.
-Applications for spring 2014 are due by Jan.
-15. For a full description of the position and instructions on how to apply, click here.
+All positions have been filled through spring 2014.
+Applications for summer 2014 are due by May 15.
+For a full description of the position and instructions on how to apply, click here.
 For more information, contact the department at (415) 379-5385 or email rhartman at calacademy dot org.

 There are currently no volunteer positions available in the Department of Anthropology.

 The Department of Anthropology periodically has volunteer opportunities in collections management.
 If you are interested in volunteering, please contact the Academy's Volunteer Department at (415) 379-5111 or via email at volunteer at calacademy dot org to request an application.

 The entire Anthropology collection database is available and searchable online, including digital images for the entire collection.